On this page cuckoo spit, spittle bug - leafhoppers - cicadas

 Cuckoo-spit is formed by the young of Cercopis sp., Philaenus spumarius and others in the Aphrophoridae family, the insect is also known as the spittlebug.
 There are 9 British species in this family.

 The average adult length of U. K. species is around 6 mm; average weight is around 12 mg, yet they can exert a force 100 times greater that their own body weight.
 To put this into perspective a fit adult human can manage only 3 times.
 Take off velocity is 4 m/sec., with an initial acceleration of 400 m/sec., and G force of over 400!
 Its hind legs are so specialized for jumping that they are useless for walking, and they get dragged behind when the insect walks.

 Philaenus spumarius is around 5 - 6 mm long when fully grown, and varies in colour from yellow right through to black.
 The nymphs are yellow or light green.
 The nymphs are common from May - June, and the adults from June - October.

-The female lays eggs in the crevices of dead plant stems in October or November (see the photograph on the left).
+The female lays eggs in the crevices of dead plant stems in October or November (see the photograph above).
 The eggs hatch in the spring.
 The nymph climbs the stem of a plant and starts to suck sap.
 It secretes fluid from its rear end and turns this into foam by blowing air out of its hind spiracles (paired air holes running down the sides of the insect's body).
 It feeds upside down, so that the foam easily covers its whole body.
 The foam protects the young insect from predators such as parasitic wasps, and stops it from drying out.
 The adult appears from June - November.
 They are brown, 5 - 7 mm long, and common on hawthorn, sorrel and other plants.

 75 British species.
 Above is Stenocranus minutus, a brown leafhopper.